abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 “Why don’t you recollect all of your good qualities?” there was no pigeonhole for him to put them in.
 At that time any good quality he had, he saw as inflated, egotistical, proud, or conceited.
-But Luang Por said, “No. This is *cāgānussati,* recollecting your goodness, recollecting your own generosity.
+But Luang Por said, “No. This is *cāgānussati*, recollecting your goodness, recollecting your own generosity.
 It’s a completely normal concept.”
 Now, since we’ve had the good fortune to hear Laung Por Chah’s advice to Ajahn Sumedho, it would behoove us to put that advice into practice for